Blue Springs Manatee Tours

 BOOK NOW

-Join us for amazing manatee tours in Blue Springs State Park near Orlando in Orange City.
-Kayaking Blue Springs is a magnificent Florida kayaking tour.
-If your visiting Orlando, Blue Springs State Park is about thirty minutes from the Orlando metropolitan area.
+Join us for amazing manatee tours in Blue Springs State Park near Orlando.
+Kayaking Blue Springs is a magnificent Florida kayak tour.
+If you’re visiting Orlando, Blue Springs State Park is about thirty minutes from the Orlando metropolitan area.

 Learn to Paddle Board!